 Use 'Em Every Day: Great Kitchen Gadgets

 Frivolous and pretentious?
-Or a great way to save time and steps in the kitchen?
-Here are a dozen kitchen gadgets that fit in the second category, and a couple to avoid.
+Or great timesavers in the kitchen?
+Here are a dozen kitchen gadgets that fit in the second category, plus a couple to avoid.

 Most kitchen gadgets are just a way to separate foolish cooks from their money.
 But there are what I'd call tools that I couldn't get along without.
 Sure, I could still cook a meal without them, but they take out lots of drudgery in the day-to-day tasks of preparing food.